 Benchmarking helps you to connect with other schools or trusts to discuss challenges and successes.
 This can help you consider whether:

 - your resource allocations are working for you

 - you can improve outcomes by doing things differently

 Limitations of benchmarking

 Benchmarking is only a guide.
-Some schools may find themselves at the lower or upper extremes of the data.
+Some schools or trusts may find themselves at the lower or upper extremes of the data.
 You should consider other things you know about your school when assessing the data.